mohit-devlogs/Revenue-Recovery-AI-Prototype/README.md

 An AI Revenue Recovery agent prototype built for the Razorpay Buildathon 2026.

-The system detects payment-provider degradation, identifies revenue at risk, determines bounded recovery actions, executes recovery decisions, and maintains an audit trail of every intervention.
+The system detects payment provider degradation, identifies revenue at risk, determines bounded recovery actions, executes recovery decisions, and maintains an audit trail of every intervention.

 It supports both: